Maya and Matrix are the same concepts.

-Many may think that the basic idea of a matrix has first emerged in this modern age, or rather, that the idea that we could live in a virtual reality has been established in the collective consciousness by the eponymous Hollywood films.
-This is not the case!
-The notion that we are embedded in a form of simulation is very old and already the ancient Indian civilization had this fundamental concept in its Vedic scriptures, which they called “Maya” – the cosmic illusion, that deceives us from our true reality.
+Many people might believe that the basic idea of a Matrix has first emerged in this modern age.
+A majority may think that the concept that we could live in virtual reality has been established within the collective consciousness by the eponymous Hollywood films.
+This is not the case at all!
+The notion that we are living in a kind of virtual construct is ancient.
+Already the ancient Indian civilization had this fundamental concept in its Vedic scriptures, which they called “Maya.”
+Maya means the cosmic illusion that deceives us from our actual reality.

-However, there should be no doubt, that the Matrix trilogy has massively contributed to the fact that this idea has recently gained a certain publicity with this widely used meme – “Matrix”.
-These Hollywood films have virtually started a renaissance of this ancient philosophical perspective.
-At least they reintroduced this concept into the mainstream culture.
+However, there should be no doubt that the Matrix trilogy has massively contributed to the fact that this idea of a virtual reality world has recently gained inevitable publicity.
+These Hollywood films have initiated a renaissance of this ancient philosophical perspective.
+At least they reintroduced this concept into the pop-culture.

 The philosophical origins of the Matrix

-These findings also increase the probability, that we live in a virtual reality – a Matrix, because the phenomenon of the quantum world can be much better explained in such a context than it is possible in a purely materialistic paradigm.
-Now with the modern technology, it became very easy to abstract, what the ancient Indian culture tried to convey with the concept of “Maya”.
-Technological achievements, such as virtual reality or the quantum computing are still far from reaching their full potential, however, it becomes obvious where these developments could lead us.
-Already the theoretical possibility that in close future we might simulate everyday experiences in such complexity, that we no longer could differentiate those virtual realities from “real” life, has to lead us into a whole new paradigm of thinking.
-From a purely materialistic conception, the string of “coincidences”, that had to take place, so that life on earth could manifest as we know it, is mathematically very unlikely.
-In comparison, the likelihood or chances, that we could soon simulate such a system in all its complexity with modern quantum computing, is overwhelmingly bigger.
-Conclusion: the fact is, it is statistically much more probable, that we are already existing in a simulation.
-This is a rather difficult proposition and you might need to read this paragraph again.
+Already the theoretical possibility that we might soon simulate everyday experiences in such complexity, that we no longer could differentiate those virtual realities from “real” life, has to lead us into a whole new paradigm of thinking.
+From a purely materialistic conception, the string of “coincidences” that had to take place, so that life on earth could manifest as we know it, seems statistically very unlikely.
+In comparison, the likelihood or chances, that we soon will be able to simulate life in all its complexity with modern quantum computing systems, is overwhelmingly more significant.

-So, if this true – what does that mean for our everyday life?
-Well, that is a big topic and I would like to share my ideas about this in another article.
-Anyhow, to dig deeper, I would like to refer to the following documentary, which I like to include in this article.
+So, if this is true – what does that mean for our everyday life?
+That is a big topic, and I would like to share my ideas about it in another article.
+Anyhow, to dig deeper, I would like to suggest the following documentary, which I want to include in this article.
 Get inspired!